folio-org/okapi/doc/guide.md

 The Kubernetes service discovery is enabled as soon as a Kubernetes server is specified.
-This can be given implicitly by a reference to a Kubernetes config file with option `kube_config` or as config option `kube_server`.
+This can be given implicitly by a reference to a Kubernetes config file with option `kube_config` or as config option `kube_server_url`.

-Note: in cases where there's no certificate for a HTTPS based Kubernetes API, then for Okapi to trust the server, configuration `http_client_trust_all` must be set to `true`.
+In some cases, it's necessary to specify server cerficate for the Kubernetes API server.
+This is done by `kube_server_pem`.
+With microk8s that's `/var/snap/microk8s/current/certs/server.crt`.

 Okapi uses the Kubernetes service API to get information about endpoints of modules.
 These endpoints will be populated to Okapi discovery sub-system